The Onewire integration supports sensors that use the 1-wire bus for communication.

 The TAI-8570 Pressure Sensor is based on a 1-wire composite device by AAG Electronica.
 It contains, above 1-wire components, also a barometer, hygrometer and illuminance sensors.
 This onewire platform can read and present values from that device, but the sensors will default to disabled 4.

-For hobbyists, it is quite common to use DS2438 Smart Battery Monitor as a multipurpose measurement node that can place temperature, humidity and luminosity on the 1-wire bus by just adding some standard components to the DS2438.
+For hobbyists, it is quite common to use DS2438 or DS2760 families of Smart Battery Monitor as a multipurpose measurement node that can place temperature, humidity, current, thermocouple temperature, and luminosity on the 1-wire bus by just adding some standard components to the DS2438 or DS2760.
 For different component types, there are ready-made algorithms implemented in owfs.
 Those are exposed by the owfs software and can be read by this platform.
 The B1-R1-A/pressure is exposed as a barometric pressure sensor.
 S2-R1-A/illuminance is presented as an illuminance sensor.
 For a more detailed description of these properties, refer to the owfs documentation DS2438, DS2760.
 For these components, the more basic quantities (temperature, VAD, VDD and IAD) are exported as separate sensors.
 Please note that some of the sensors will default to disabled 4.